 Students may use public Metro services from the Main Road to go the City but must use the bus stop opposite the Creek Road Netball Centre.
 The City bound bus stops next to Ogilvie High School are for the dedicated use of OHS students only so as to avoid dangerous overcrowding on the footpaths.
 Boys who need to catch City bound bus services with their sister from OHS should wait at the stop opposite the Netball Centre which will be significantly less crowded and therefore safer.
 Similarly, boys wishing to use north bound services towards Glenorchy and beyond must use the bus stop next to the Creek Road Netball Centre once again to avoid dangerous overcrowding at the stops near OHS.
 Boys who need to catch a northbound bus with their sister from OHS must wait at the stop next to the Netball Centre where there is more room available for safer access to bus services.

-Metro Tasmania has also released a brand new, free mobile App to make it easier for passengers to get around on their buses.
+Metro Tasmania has also released a free mobile App to make it easier for passengers to get around on their buses.
 Everything you need to navigate the Metro Tasmania bus network is now in the palm of your hand.

 With the Metro Tas App you can: